Nimki Mukhiya

 Nimki Mukhiya is an Indian drama television which premiered on 28 August 2017 on Star Bharat.
-Produced by Zama Habib, it stars Bhumika Gurung and Abhishek Sharma.
+Produced by Zama Habib, it stars Bhumika Gurung Malhotra and Abhishek Sharma.

 Plot

 The story, set in a small village in Bihar, deals with the life of Nimki, a carefree, materialistic girl who accidentally becomes the Mukhiya (chief) of the village.
 Nimki is mad about cinema, a dreamer and unaware of the darkness of the world.
+Tetar singh father of Babbu is obsessed with power so he convinces Nimki that babbu is in love with Nimki.
 Nimki loves Babbu and she believes that Babbu loves her, too.

 After becoming chief of the village, Nimki is married to Babbu Singh, son of Tetar Singh, former chief of the village.
 Tetar's intention to make Nimki his daughter-in-law is to fulfill his political ambitions but no one in Babbu's family accepts Nimki.
 They housed her in a maid's room and treated her like one.
 But Nimki believed that Tetar's family will love her one day.
 After many incidents Sweety, Babbu's sister befriends her.
 Meanwhile, Sweety falls in love with BDO Abhimanyu Rai.
 But Abhimanyu loved Nimki secretly and he could not express his love and agrees to marry Sweety, who has just divorced her cheating husband, Rituraj.

 Tetar did not favour this and planned against Nimki.
 Babbu shoots Sweety to stop her marriage with Abhimanyu.
 Sweety realises Abhimanyu's feelings for Nimki and hence decides to leave him and remarries Rituraj, when Rituraj learns why Sweety marries him, he blackmails and rapes Sweety.
 Tunney is aware that Rituraj rapes Sweety daily, but keeps mum to reunite Ahimanyu and Nimki.
 Nimki realises that she never loves Babbu, it was just attraction rather she started loving Abhimanyu.

 She organises a fashion show in the village to raise funds for development, but Tetar and Babbu are opposed.
 Before the beginning of the fashion show Tetar Singh tries to stop it and the villagers insult him.
 To avenge his father's insult, during the fashion show Babbu rapes Nimki.
 Nimki overcomes her sorrow and again lives her normal life.
 She doesn't change her attitude or her swag.
 Nimki takes Babbu to court on rape charges, but Babbu kidnaps Elina to blackmail Tunney into giving fake proof against Nimki in court.
 She still tries to get him punished, but he is declared innocent.
 She then learns of her pregnancy.